-7 Example Model
+8 Example Model

 On the following pages, various diagrams from an EAST-ADL model will be shown.
-The model and diagrams are created using the Papyrus UML tool.
+The model and diagrams are created by using the Papyrus UML tool.

-7.1 Overall Model
+8.1 Overall Model

-Figure 7 provides a package structure overview of the expected EAST-ADL modelling elements for the braking system architecture, as well as its associated requirements, variability and other non-functional constraints (e.g., timing and dependability), and verification&validation (V&V) cases.
-The SystemModel (within the 0_TopPackage) contains the entire braking electrical/electronic system architecture, for which specifications at various abstraction levels are applied.
-Figure 8 provides a graphical representation of this multi-level braking electrical/electronic system specification and its related environment model (EnvironmentBBW).
+Figure 8 provides a package structure overview of the expected EAST-ADL modeling elements for the braking system architecture, as well as its associated requirements, variability and other non-functional constraints (e.g., timing and dependability), and verification & validation (V&V) cases.
+The SystemModel (within the 0\TopPackage) contains the entire braking electrical/electronic system architecture, for which specifications at various abstraction levels are applied.
+Figure 9 provides a graphical representation of this multi-level braking electrical/electronic system specification and its related Environment Model (EnvironmentBBW).

 🖾 model

-🖶 💼 2_VehicleLevelElements
+🖶 🗁 2_VehicleLevelElements

 Gamma S_AnalysisLevelElements

-🕀 🛅 4_DesignLevelElements
+🖶 💼 4_DesignLevelElements

-🗄 💼 1_CommonDatatypes
+😟 💼 1_CommonDatatypes

-🗄 💼 5_ImplementationLevelElements
+5_ImplementationLevelElements

-🚊 💼 6_EAST-ADLExtensionElements
+6_EAST-ADLExtensionElements

 🕀 🛅 GenericConstraints

-😟 💼 Interchange
+🗉 🛅 Interchange

-🕀 🛅 TimingElements
+🗉 🛅 TimingElements

-🕀 🛅 VariabilityElements
+😟 🛅 VariabilityElements

-😟 🛅 DependabilityElements
+🗉 🛅 DependabilityElements

-😟 🛅 RequirementsElements
+🗉 🛅 RequirementsElements

-😟 🛅 BehavioralElements
+🗉 🛅 BehavioralElements

-🗄 🗁 VerificationValidationElements
+🗄 🛅 VerificationValidationElements

-😑 🛅 0_TopPackage
+🖨 🛅 O_TopPackage

-🗉 🔚 "SystemModel" SystemModelBBW
+🗉 📃 "SystemModel" SystemModelBBW

-😟 🔚 "AnalysisLevel" AnalysisLevelBBW
+🗉 📃 "AnalysisLevel" AnalysisLevelBBW

-😟 🔚 "DesignLevel" DesignLevelBBW
+🗉 📃 "DesignLevel" DesignLevelBBW

-🗉 🔚 "VehicleLevel" VehicleLevelBBW
+🗉 📃 "VehicleLevel" VehicleLevelBBW

-🗉 📃 "ImplementationLevel" ImplementationLevelBBW
+🗉 📃 "ImplementationLevel" ImplementationLevelBBV

-😐 📃 "Environment" EnvironmentBBW
+🕀 📃 "Environment" EnvironmentBBW

-🖶 🎦 packageImport (1)
+😑 📩 packageImport (1)

-😑 🐛 profileApplication (28)
+🖻 🖒 profileApplication (28)

-Profile Application > EAST-ADL2
+Profile Application &gt; EAST-ADL2

-Figure 7: An overview of packages of an EAST-ADL model in Papyrus.
+Figure 8: An overview of packages of an EAST-ADL model in Papyrus.

-Figure 8: The braking electrical/electronic system and its environment in Papyrus.
+Figure 9: The braking electrical/electronic system and its environment in Papyrus.

-EAST-ADL supports requirements, V&V cases, and the annotations of variability and other nonfunctional constraints through separate modeling packages shown in Figure 9.
+EAST-ADL supports requirements, V&V cases, and the annotations of variability and other nonfunctional constraints through separate modeling packages shown in Figure 10.
 A requirement model specifies the conditions or capabilities that must be met or possessed by a system or its component.
 In a model-based approach, requirements are derived, refined, mapped, validated and verified along with the progress of system design.
 The specifications of variability and other nonfunctional constraints augment the multi-level system architecture specification with analytical information (e.g. timing, reliability, and safety integrity) for early quality predictions and contract declarations.
-Normally, an analytical model should have its level of abstraction according to its target artefacts.
+Normally, an analytical model should have its level of abstraction according to its target artifacts.

-Figure 9: An overview of system model and related EAST-ADL packages for the specifications of requirements, V&V cases, and the annotations of variability and other non-functional constraints in Papyrus.
+Figure 10: An overview of system model and related EAST-ADL packages for the specifications of requirements, V&V cases, and the annotations of variability and other non-functional constraints in Papyrus.

-7.2 Vehicle level
+8.2 Vehicle level

-A vehicle level architecture specification constitutes the topmost system description and manages the features of an entire product family.
-In Figure , the feature tree of the target braking system is shown.
-Each vehicle feature (VehicleFeature) denotes a functional characteristic, such as the functions, or non-functional properties, to be supported.
-While a braking control feature (BrakingControl) is needed for the vehicle longitudinal control, regenerative braking control
+A Vehicle Level specification constitutes the topmost system description and manages the Features of an entire product family.
+In Figure 11, the Technical Feature tree of the target braking system is shown.
+Each Vehicle Feature (VehicleFeature) denotes a functional characteristic, such as the functions, or non-functional properties, to be supported.
+While a braking control Feature (BrakingControl) is needed for the vehicle longitudinal control, regenerative braking control

-(RegenerativeBrakingControl) is a feature for power control in FEV, allowing the kinetic energy produced by braking to be converted to electrical energy and stored in capacitor or/and battery.
-As shown in Figure , the relations of features are supported by feature links (FeatureLink).
-In a feature link definition, the precise semantics of a feature relationship is given by the type attribute (Kind) and the direction attribute (isBidirectional).
+(RegenerativeBraking) is a Feature for power control in FEV, allowing the kinetic energy produced by braking to be converted to electrical energy and stored in capacitor or/and battery.
+As shown in Figure 11, the relations of Features are supported by Feature Links (FeatureLink).
+In a Feature link definition, the precise semantics of a Feature relationship is given by the type attribute (Kind) and the direction attribute (isBidirectional).

-Figure 10: Vehicle Feature Model of the Regenerative Braking System in Papyrus.
+Figure 11.
+Vehicle Feature Model of the Regenerative Braking System in Papyrus.

-Requirements at the vehicle level are directly based on system use cases and allocated to vehicle features denoting the expected system functions).
+Requirements at the Vehicle Level are directly based on system use cases and allocated to vehicle Features denoting the expected system functions.
 See Table 1 for a list of requirements on braking control.
-By EAST-ADL, the relationships of a requirement in regard to other requirements, system artefacts, more detailed analytical models, and V&V cases are explicit supported.
+By EAST-ADL, the relationships of a requirement in regard to other requirements, system artifacts, more detailed analytical models, and V&V cases are explicit supported.